 Links to religious websites:

-Many links to non-Christian religions can be found at the
+Many links to non-Christian religions can also be found at the

 bottom of the essays describing those religions.

-Non-Christian & partly Christian religious individuals, support groups and faith groups
+Non-Christian & interfaith religious individuals, support groups and faith organizations

 who has written "works that explore subjects ranging from mythology and